-- the Comprehensive Income and Expenditure Statement; - the Balance Sheet; - the Movement in Reserves Statement; - the Cash Flow Statement; - the Firefighters' Pension Fund Account on pages 92-95; - the related notes to the financial statements including a summary of significant accounting policies.
+- the Comprehensive Income and Expenditure Statement; - the Balance Sheet; - the Movement in Reserves Statement; - the Cash Flow Statement; - the Firefighters' Pension Fund Account on pages 89 92; and - the related notes to the financial statements including summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting 2021/22.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting 2022/23.